-13.1 A gift or benefit offered or solicited by a Public Officer in order to influence that Officer's behaviour is a bribe and persons offering or seeking such gift or benefit may be guilty of an offence under Section 249B of the Crimes Act 1900 (NSW).

-- 13.2 If a Council Officer is offered a bribe, the incident must be immediately reported to the General Manager.
-The ICAC, and where relevant the Police, must be informed immediately. - 13.3 Soliciting personal gifts or benefits is strictly prohibited under all circumstances.
-If a Council Officer becomes aware of another Council Officer soliciting gifts and benefits, he or she should report it immediately to the General Manager.
+- 13.1 A gift or benefit offered or solicited by a Council Officer in order to influence that Officer's behaviour is a bribe and persons offering or seeking such gift or benefit may be guilty of an offence under Section 249B of the Crimes Act 1900 (NSW). - 13.2 If a Council Officer is offered a bribe, the incident must be immediately reported to the General Manager, the ICAC, and where relevant the Police, must be informed immediately. - 13.3 Soliciting personal gifts or benefits is strictly prohibited under all circumstances.
+If a Council Officer becomes aware of another Council Officer soliciting gifts and benefits for themselves or on behalf of a personal associate, he or she should report it immediately to the General Manager.
 The General Manager should also inform the ICAC. - 13.4 Gifts that may not be outright bribes but are nevertheless suspected of being offered for the purposes of influencing a Council Officer's behaviour in his or her official capacity should always be declined.
-In such circumstances the General Manager should be notified of the incident and will consider whether to advise the ICAC. - 13.5 Accepting gifts of money are be strictly prohibited in all cases, since in all likelihood such a gift would be perceived as an attempt at bribery.
+In such circumstances the General Manager should be notified of the incident and will consider whether to advise the ICAC. - 13.5 Accepting gifts of money or cash-like gifts is strictly prohibited in all cases, since in all likelihood such a gift would be perceived as an attempt at bribery.
 This includes offers of money to cover expenses for trips to view samples of work, or to expedite the work of the agency.
-Any such gift that is received (eg in the mail) must immediately be declared and every effort must be made to return it.
-If an Officer is offered a gift of money, it should be refused and the incident reported immediately to the General Manager.
+Any such gift that is received (e.g. in the mail) must immediately be declared and every effort must be made to return it.
+If a Council Officer is offered a gift of money or a cash-like gift, it should be refused and the incident reported immediately to the General Manager.

-14. GUIDE TO DECISION MAKING PROCESS
+14 GUIDE TO DECISION MAKING PROCESS